We often get asked “How is PiPcall different from a Softphone?“

 But, there is one significant difference that makes PiPcall entirely different from a Softphone… The way PiPcall makes and receives calls.

 PiPcall makes and receives calls over the dedicated mobile voice networks of the UK’s mobile operators; Vodafone, EE, O2, Three etc. This guarantees a premium level of communication needed for business calls.
+The app delivers the agility and mobility of a business mobile phone without needing to carry one around.

 Unlike PiPcall, when you download a Softphone onto a smartphone it makes and receives calls over the internet.
 This can lead to a number of problems for the user: